Census raises $4.3M seed to put product info in cloud data warehouses to work – TechCrunch

 Companies spend inordinate amounts of time and money building data warehouses and moving data from enterprise applications.
 But once they get the data in, how do they get specific information like product data back out and distribute it to business operations, who can use it to better understand customers?
 That’s where Census comes in.
-It builds a layer on top of the data warehouse that makes it easy for the data team to distribute product data it where it’s needed.
+It builds a layer on top of the data warehouse that makes it easy for the data team to distribute product data where it’s needed.

 The company announced a $4.3 million seed today, although it closed last year while they were still building the product.
 That round was led by Andreessen Horowitz with help from SV Angel and a number of angel investors.